 Monitoring vendor performance not only reduces service problems and failures, but also keeps the relationship balanced and helps align the goals of both organizations.
 When considering vendor management solutions, look for ones that offer options like vendor classification and risk scoring, incident tracking, and reporting tools that give you valuable insight into the health of your vendor relationships.

 Regulatory agencies are increasingly focusing on how organizations manage sensitive information.
-A thorough due diligence plan ensures that the data and information your vendors have access to is organized for easy review.
+Thorough due diligence reviews ensure that the data and information your vendors have access to is organized for easy documentation and retrieval.

 Vendor management can be complex and time-consuming.
 Look for ways to maximize your efforts by simplifying and centralizing your organization’s third-party management processes.
 When organizations establish consistent methods for storing and tracking important information, completing due diligence, and monitoring performance, it not only saves time, but also increases oversight and reduces risk and management costs.

 At Quantivate, we understand the importance of ensuring you’re working with reliable vendors and other third parties.
-We developed our Vendor Management Software to help organizations of all sizes efficiently collect and analyze due diligence documentation, complete contract and performance reviews, and assess risk — all in one platform.
+We developed our Procurement Solution to help organizations of all sizes efficiently collect and analyze due diligence documentation, complete contract and performance reviews, and assess third-party risk — while also integrating enterprise risk and continuity data — all in one platform.

 Still exploring the advantages of upgrading to a vendor management system?
 Check out our brief breakdown of benefits to consider: